-- Assign every important part of the organization (e.g., every function – such as marketing, sales, delivery, development, etc.; every major client; every offering; etc.) to a member of the management team to develop its plan.
+- Assign every important part of the organization, that is, assign every business area, practice area, business function (e.g., sales, development, etc.), and every major client to a member of the management team to develop its plan.

 Strategy is How You Plan to Win the Game You are Playing